 Do not discuss situations involving named or identifiable individuals without their consent.
-Do not post images, audio, or video of individuals without their writtenconsent.
+Do not post images, audio, or video of individuals without their written consent.

-Appropriate use of University logos & branding
+Appropriate use of University logos and branding

 University logos and branding should only be used on pages maintained by the University.
 The University of Detroit Mercy has established guidelines for the appropriate use of university logos and branding.

-Please refer to the DETROIT MERCY DENTAL Identity Standards page [www.Detroit Mercy Dental.edu/mpa/id standards/index.htm] when using University branding.
+Please refer to the University of Detroit Mercy School of Dentistry Identity Standards page www.Detroit Mercy Dental.edu/mpa/id standards/index.htm when using University branding.